danielbereza50/courseProjects/README.md

 * MySQL uses port 8889

 1st method
-- The entire WP Install can be accessed through the theme's folder for that specific website - just install on the server via download of the master here on git and connect the wp-config for the MySQL db
+- The entire WP Install can be accessed through the theme's folder for that specific website - just install on the server via download of the master here on git and connect the wp-config for the MySQL db.
+Create a new database and user with it's own username and password and place that in the tewo "define statements" in the config.

+example:

+define( 'DB_NAME', 'the_db_name' );

+/** MySQL database username */
+define( 'DB_USER', 'the_user_name' );

+/** MySQL database password */
+define( 'DB_PASSWORD', 'the_user_password' );

 Import the .sql file from the root directory of the theme's folder, and then import via phpmyadmin (Unix Socket) and file upload, zip format perferred